-Building Information Modelling (BIM) is known to improve ease of construction planning, visualisation and coordination.
+Building Information Modelling (BIM) is known to improve ease of construction planning, visualization, and coordination.
 Fire protection services engineers are a crucial part of the construction equation and their services may save lives that occupy our buildings.
 BIM helps realize their contributions also for the final construction output.

 The traditionally seen coordination issues within the consultants of an AEC project seep into the FPS collaboration too.
-However, BIM visualisation techniques, as with MEP coordination, can be used to incorporate FPS and efficiently resolve coordination and constructibility issues that may arise.
+However, BIM visualization techniques, as with MEP coordination, can be used to incorporate FPS and efficiently resolve coordination and constructibility issues that may arise.
 How exactly does BIM aid the incorporation of fire safety measures this way, and equip our designs with inherited fire handling capacities?